wordpressPHP/wp-posts-carousel/readme.txt

 == Frequently Asked Questions ==
 If you've got any questions, don't hesitate to ask.

+= I made a update from a 1.0.3 version.
+What now? =
+In the previous version we used the "show_description" option with a range of values "true" and "false".
+From now on, these values are changing to:
+1. "false", - if you don't want to display neither excerpt nor full content,
+2. "excerpt" - if you want to display excerpt (old "true" value),
+3. "content" - if you want to display full content.

+**What to do?**
+* If you're using on your website shortcode from this plugin, you must delete old and generate it again, or manually change these values.
+* If you're using widget, you must update its options.

 = How can I add custom theme? =